Get

 10. Recall Training

-Teaching your Border recall should start by the time they are about 4 months old.
-This is an important one because you need your dog to come to you when you call.
-This is particularly essential for those times when they are off-leash.
+Teaching your Border Collie recall can start as early as 8 weeks.
+This is important because you need your dog to come to you when you call.
+This is particularly essential for times when they are off-leash.

 You’ll start the training when your dog is a short distance away and gradually increase the distance.
-You can also try adding some distractions so they will listen when you call when it’s absolutely necessary.
+You can also try adding distractions so they will listen when you call when it’s necessary.
+Recall should always be well reinforced, as it is incredibly important for your dog’s safety.

 11. Clicker or Whistle Training

-Either way, these are effective tools that work to reinforce good behavior.
+Border Collies respond well to clicker or whistle training.
+Many shepherds use a whistle to issue commands to their Border Collies.
+Clickers and whistles are effective tools that reinforce good behavior.
 This is a more advanced training technique, but your Border will learn good behaviors quickly.

 clicker training a border collie dog